Life lasts longer than you think, for most of us anyway. I think you can very well do both in your lifetime!

 I agree with MurasakiNeko :)

 I am a teacher and I love it.
 But I’ve always thought about doing something different, I’m not that young but not even too old to switch my career nearly in the future…

 Leave all options open :) And think about opening an Online Shopping first, so that you can afford both :)

 One of my teachers opened a mini golf/ batting cages place.
 Granted, she’s a physical education teacher so it’s sort of related and her husband owns a different business so a lot of the knowledge came from him, it still happened.

 Anything is possible.

 Decide what route you’d want to take as far as a boutique.
 Do you want to be the only owner?
 Are you willing to go in with somebody that has more knowledge or more money?
 What you’re willing to do honestly determines a lot of what you need to do.
 See what your school offers as far as business and retail classes and take a couple.
 Maybe even just ask if you can sit in on them and absorb knowledge.
-Intro to retail and an introductory business course would be great.posted over 3 years ago
+Intro to retail and an introductory business course would be great.posted almost 4 years ago